 We hope to provide some clarity into a very merky topic in the business community by painting a picture of the current disposition market landscape, The types of buyers, options the buyer has in how to operate the business, what the various roles of the seller might be and how we at Minerva have a different structure that we believe makes us a unique fit for some businesses.

-When lower mid-market manufacturing businesses do actually receive offers, they are likely to be from either a competitor or a professional that already works in the industry, has had success and saved some money and is ready to use it to put a down payment on an acquisition.
+When lower mid-market manufacturing businesses do actually receive offers, they are from either a competitor, an acquisition company like Minerva or a professional that already works in the industry, has had success and saved some money and is ready to use it to put a down payment on an acquisition.

 Each business seller we meet has a different motivation to sell their business.
 Among the most common are; retirement, sickness, desire to have a more balanced life, get involved in philanthropy and volunteer for non-profit organizations.

 In similar fashion, there is also a wide spectrum of what sellers are looking for in the ideal acquirer.
 Among the common requests sellers seem to look for;

 - the highest amount of cash at close